 Did you know that there is a big difference between a car broker and a car buyers agent?
 Did you know that many brokers promote themselves as buyers’ agents, but in reality, they are brokers?

 Incidentally, some car buyer’s agents are listed under “car brokers” on Google because Google doesn’t have a business listing option for “car buyer’s agent” Car Pal is one such example of several.

 What’s the difference?
 Follow the money!

-A car buyer’s agent will make sure that you save as much money as possible when making a purchase.
-A car buyer’s agent understands the in’s and out’s of the car business and knows how to negotiate with dealers.
+A car buyer’s agent will ensure you save as much money as possible when purchasing or leasing.
+A car buyer’s agent understands the ins and outs of the car business and knows how to negotiate with dealers.

 Many companies might give you the impression that they are buyer’s agents, including Zag, True Car Pricing, Kelly Blue Book, AutoNation, Autobytel, and the two biggest offenders: Costco and Sam’s Club.

-Originally Published October 2016 – Updated January 2021
+Originally Published October 2016 – Updated February 2023